barbagroup/PetIBM/examples/decoupledibpm/cylinder2dRe3000_GPU/README.md

 The simulation completes in less than 20 minutes to complete when using:
 - 4 CPU processes (Intel(R) Core(TM) i7-3770 CPU @ 3.40GHz),
-- 2 Nvidia K20 GPU devices.
+- 2 NVIDIA K20 GPU devices.

 Plot the instantaneous drag coefficients and compares with numerical results from Koumoutsakos and Leonard (1995):